Resources

 CONTACT AN ARCHAEOLOGIST

 Preserve Rollins Pass facilitates straightforward access to area experts, including archaeologists, who have a vested interest in preserving the heritage of Rollins Pass.
-Should any historic or prehistoric item be found on the pass, please leave the item in place (don’t pocket the past) and fill out the form on this page or email [email protected], and your message will be forwarded to area experts, including professional archaeologist Dr. Jason LaBelle.
+Should any historic or prehistoric item be found on the pass, please leave the item in place (don’t pocket the past) and fill out the form on this page or email authors@preserverollinspass.org, and your message will be forwarded to area experts, including professional archaeologist Dr. Jason LaBelle, US Forest Service archaeologists, as well as to the State Historic Preservation Office.

 FIRE INFORMATION & RESTRICTIONS

-Help Preserve Rollins Pass by following common sense rules on fire safety; be sure you know when and where you can have campfires.
+Help Preserve Rollins Pass by following common sense rules on fire safety; be sure you know if, when, and where you can have campfires or if you need to pack your camping stove on the next trip to the pass.

 The primary purpose of our work is to inform the public.